Ex-attorney sentenced for $2.7M investment fraud scheme

 Lahr, whose practices was in South Whitehall, told investors their money would go into a variety of business opportunities, most prominently a Papua New Guinea mining operation.
 He instead used the money for such things as his mortgage, his child’s school tuition, utility bills and other personal debt, authorities said.

-Lahr targeted more than 20 of his law clients in the scheme and must pay $2.1 million overall in restitution under the sentence imposed this week.
+Lahr targeted more than 20 of his law clients in the scheme and must pay $2.1 million overall in restitution under this week.

 Sign up for Daily Newsletters